 The Council offices are open Monday to Friday 8.30am to 5pm, and they can help you with all manner of queries including housing, environmental health, leisure, and roads, parking and travel.

 Dorking Police Station is in Pippbrook Council Offices on Reigate Road, RH4 1S, Tel: 01483 571212.
 The front counter of the station is no longer open to the public, but you can still visit the nearby stations of Reigate or Epsom.
+They are opening up a new office in Leatherhead.
 A yellow phone remains at Dorking police station which can beused to reach police directly.

 Hospital / A&E